 PLEASE CALL US AS WELL.

 The most common method is either a Quicktime (.mov) or .mp4 file.
 Pro Tools performs a bit better with .mov, but systems like Premiere make exporting a .mov unwieldy.
 If it is easy, please provide an .mov.
 Although we can handle uncompressed files, that is usually overkill.
 Most non-linear systems employ some amount of data compression and utilize a variety of codecs.
 We work with many codecs (DNxHD, ProRes, DV, H264) and can convert the file if a particular codec is problematic.
+As of June 2021, Pro Tools now accepts H265.
+When the file sizes are the same, H265 provides about twice the picture quality of H264.
 We will want as close to the final visuals (graphics, animations, etc.) as possible.
 720 x 480 pixels is a good starting size for us – smaller resolutions make it impossible to judge lip sync correctly.
 Regardless of file type and size please make sure that it is a full frame file – one that does not skip frames.
 Keep in mind that if you plan to upload the file through an FTP server, you might want to keep the size of the movie file under two gigs.

 Finally, it is always a good idea to have a head and tail “2 pop” on your project.
 A “2 pop” is a one frame visual cue (color bars for example) aligned with a frame of 1 KHz tone.
 It is placed exactly 2 seconds before first frame of picture and again 2 seconds after the last frame of picture.
 This simplifies syncing the final mix when re-importing into your non-linear system (especially Final Cut Pro!).